 In the case of two protective functions, connection of control inputs F6 to F10 applies analogously for activation of field pairs B1.1 to B1.10 for protective function B.

+- until the end of the changeover time

+- 6 Fixed end field pair changeover complete

 - 7 ...
 Only one field pair change

 - PF Field pair or quad

 - X X Field pair changeover

 - Fig. 5.3: Signal/time diagram: Overlapped monitoring